Plamen Kralev: Racing career

-In 2009 Kralev became the first Bulgarian to participate in the 24 Hours of Le Mans endurance race driving the Endurance Asia Team Porsche, but due to a gear box failure, had to stop at the 18th hour with 186 laps completed.
-Plamen Kralev remains the only Bulgarian driver to have participated in the 24 Hours of Le Mans series to date.
+In 2009, Kralev became the first Bulgarian to participate in the 24 Hours of Le Mans endurance race driving the Endurance Asia Team Porsche, but due to a gear box failure, had to stop at the 18th hour with 186 laps completed.
+Kralev remains the only Bulgarian driver to have participated in the 24 Hours of Le Mans series to date.
 Later that year, he joined the GP2 Asia Series in the 2009–10 season with the Trident Racing team.
 Despite the lack of any experience in Formula racing, Kralev managed to meet the eligibility criteria and finished a full season.